 OK, that said, lucid dreaming supplements can make your mind go pow.

-Here is a break-down of the most common lucid dreaming supplements, also known as oneirogens.
+Here is a break-down of the most effective lucid dreaming supplements, also known as oneirogens.

-Lucid dreams may be experienced in these non-REM states, but because the herb also increases micro-awakenings and disturbs sleep, there are more chances to promote lucid dreaming from sleep onset.
-The psychoactive compounds are still largely unknown so the dream-enhancing mechanism is also unknown.
-Some people have an allergic reaction, and others have reported leg-cramping.
+Lucid hypnagogic dreams may be experienced in these non-REM states, but because the herb also increases micro-awakenings and disturbs sleep, there are more chances to promote lucid dreaming from sleep onset.
+This can then create a REM rebound effect leading to more vivid and memorable dreams in the morning as well.

 It appears to increase lucidity by promoting an important neurotransmitter, acetylcholine.
 Galathamine is also being tested to treat symptoms of Alzheimer’s disease.
 Stephen LaBerge is also testing galanthamine on seasoned lucid dreamers, and his initial reports are very positive.